The 9 Best Canned Wines

 Just in time for picnic season, canned wine is suddenly all the rage.
-Ray Isle pops some tops to find the very best to buy this summer.
+Ray Isle pops some tops to find the very best canned wine to buy this summer.

 What's so wrong about wine in a can?
-I’ve been scratching my head over this for months now.
-Mention it to someone, and the usual response runs the range between “Ew” and “Really?”
+Even now, mention it to someone and the usual response runs the range between “Ew” and “Really?”
 Of course, that’s what people used to say about screw caps—which now account for about 30 percent of all the wine produced in the world.
 (And not just the cheap stuff: In Australia, Penfolds bottles its $500 Bin 707 Cabernet with a screw cap, albeit a very snazzy one.)

 To give one example, Union Wine Co. first released its Underwood canned wines in 2014.
-This year, fully half their 350,000-case production will be in cans.
-More anecdotally, every time I thought I was done tasting for this story, I’d get an email about another new launch.
-In the end I tasted dozens.
+In 2019, more than half their 515,000-case production was in cans.
+More anecdotally, every time I think I’m done tasting for this story, I get an email about another new launch.
+I’ve tasted dozens recently.
 Sure, some were weird: clunky, metallic, you name it.
 But you’ll see that in any broad selection of bargain wines.
 The best were delightful—full of flavor, juicy and no different than what you’d find in one of those old-fashioned things they used to put wine in…what were they called?
 Oh, right.
 Bottles.

 Napa Valley–based winemaker Evan Frazier’s citrusy Lodi Albariño has a cult following in its bottled form.
 Now he’s putting 25 percent of the wine in cans.

-This northern Italian sparkler, a blend of Trebbiano, Glera and Chardonnay that comes in petite 187-ml single-serving cans, has a mandarin orange accent.
+This northern Italian sparkler, a blend of Trebbiano, Glera, and Chardonnay that comes in small 250-ml cans, has a mandarin orange accent.

-NV Presto Sparkling Rosé ($13 for 4 cans)
+NV Vinny Sparkling Blanc ($20 for 4 cans)

 This vino-plus-art start-up based in Los Angeles features an ever-changing array of artist-designed labels.
 The berry-scented dry rosé is especially intriguing.